 But today, that’s becoming pretty rare.

 Many VPNs we’ve tested either don’t work or won’t support Netflix streaming.
 Others claim that they do work, only to be proven wrong when we actually test different servers.

 LiquidVPN initially confirmed that all of their U.S. servers allow Netflix.
 Customer Support even assured us:

-And sure enough, all five out of five servers worked!
+And sure enough, all five out of five servers managed to unblock Netflix.

 That definitely puts LiquidVPN in contention among the best VPNs for Netflix streaming.

 And it can land you in hot water if you use it to side-step copyrights.